Movatterモバイル変換

 Qewlê Bê Elif:

-The Yazidiqewls mention the universe as having originated from a white pearl that existed in pre-eternity.
-At the beginning of the time prior to the creation, God emerged from the cosmic pearl, which rested on the horns of a bull that stood on the back of a fish.
-After God and the pearl separated, the universe burst out of the pearl and became visible as waves rippled across from pearl to form the primevalCosmic Ocean.[17]
-As the pearl burst open, the beginning of the material universe was set in motion.Mihbet (meaning 'love') came into being and was laid as the original foundation, colours began to form, and red, yellow and white began to shine from the burst pearl.
+The Yazidiqewls describe the universe as originating from a white pearl that existed in pre-eternity.
+At the beginning of time, before creation, God emerged from the cosmic pearl, which rested on the horns of a bull standing on the back of a fish.
+After God and the pearl separated, the universe burst out of the pearl and became visible as waves rippled across from the pearl to form the primevalCosmic Ocean.[26]
+As the pearl burst open, the beginning of the material universe was set in motion.Mihbet ('love') came into being and was laid as the original foundation, colours began to form, and red, yellow, and white began to shine from the burst pearl.

-The Yazidi religion has its own perception of the colours, which is seen in the mythology and shown through clothing taboos, in religious ceremonies, customs and rituals.
-Colours are perceived as the symbolizations of nature and the beginning of life, thus the emphasis of colours can be found in the creation myth.
-The colors white, red, green and yellow in particular are frequently emphasised.
-White is considered the color of purity and peace and is the main colour of the religious clothing of the Yazidis.[46][2][44]
+The Yazidi religion has its own perception of colours, which is reflected in its mythology and shown through clothing taboos, religious ceremonies, customs, and rituals.
+Colours are perceived as symbols of nature and the beginning of life; the emphasis on colour is found in the creation myth.
+In particular, the colors white, red, green, and yellow are frequently emphasized.
+White is considered the colour of purity and peace, and is the main colour of Yazidi religious clothing.[51][2][49]

-Yazidiaccounts of the creation differ significantly from those of the Abrahamic religions (Judaism,Christianity, andIslam), since they are derived from theAncient Mesopotamian andIndo-Iranian traditions; therefore, Yazidi cosmogony is closer to those ofAncient Iranian religions,Yarsanism, andZoroastrianism.[47][48]
+Yazidi accounts of the creation differ significantly from those of the Abrahamic religions (e.g.,Judaism,Christianity, andIslam), since they are derived from theAncient Mesopotamian andIndo-Iranian traditions; Yazidi cosmogony is closer to those ofAncient Iranian religions,Yarsanism, andZoroastrianism.[52][17]

 Yazidi sacred texts